Public Records Policy

 In order to facilitate prompt compliance with the Ohio Public Records Act (Ohio Revised Code 149.43), all persons seeking to inspect or obtain copies of University records are expected to comply with the policy.
 This policy does not apply to the use of records for official University business by authorized individuals or to persons who desire to inspect or obtain copies of their own records.

-Requests to inspect or copy public records may be made to either the Office of General Counsel, 215 Roudebush Hall (529-6734) or the News and Public Information Office, 102 Glos (529-7592).
+Requests to inspect or copy public records may be made to either the Office of General Counsel, 215 Roudebush Hall (529-6734) or University News and Communications, 20 MacMillan Hall (529-7592).
 If a request is made directly to any other University Office, the staff are expected to promptly contact the Office of General Counsel to begin the process.
 Requests may be made in person, by telephone, or in writing.